How to Configure Dynamic DNS on UniFi Cloud Gateways

-In this tutorial, we’ll look at how to configure Dynamic DNS on UniFi devices.
-If you have a dynamic external IP address, configuring dynamic DNS is mandatory if you’re hosting services so that you have a route to your external IP address at all times.
+In this tutorial, we’ll look at how to configure Dynamic DNS on UniFi Cloud Gateways to ensure you always have a route back to your home network.

-Without it, you’ll connect using your external IP address, but, that external IP address will periodically change, so you’ll lose access to your services when it does.
+Without it, you’ll connect using your external IP address, but that external IP address will periodically change, so you’ll lose access to your services when it does.
 After configuring Dynamic DNS on UniFi, you’ll be able to configure various local services (even for things like an OpenVPN Server or WireGuard Server) and access them!

-Before we get started, I want to mention that there are a bunch of DDNS providers that you can use with UniFi devices.
-In general, I find DuckDNS to be a good overall option – mainly because it’s completely free and you don’t have to worry about maintaining it (some services require you to click a link monthly, etc).
+If you’re looking for a free version, in general, I find DuckDNS to be a good overall option.
+It’s free, and you don’t have to worry about maintaining it (some services require you to click a link monthly, etc).

-With that said, you don’t have to purchase your own domain – DuckDNS is fine for most…though as with all things free, potential issues (like infrequent downtime) may occur.
+With that said, you don’t have to purchase your own domain – DuckDNS is fine for most…though, as with all things free, potential issues (like infrequent downtime) may occur.

 creating dynamic dns on unifi.